Royal Livingstone Express

 Route Engineering Challenges

-• Narrow 1,067 mm Cape gauge limits carriage width and interior layout flexibility
+• Narrow 1,067 mm Cape gauge limits carriage width and interior layout flexibility (versus 1,435 mm standard gauge)

 • Steam-locomotive maintenance requiring skilled boilermakers, coal/water logistics and heritage parts sourcing